What Does a Dental Hygienist Do?

 - Oral histopathology

-A Bachelor of Science (B.S.) in Dental Hygiene offers a more thorough introduction to the field of dental science by including two years of clinical experience into its curriculum.
+A Bachelor of Science (BS) in Dental Hygiene offers a more thorough introduction to the field of dental science by including two years of clinical experience into its curriculum.
+A BS in dental hygiene offers an advantage over an AS because students with these credentials may have more autonomy and have a broader pool of options for employment.
 The clinical component of the degree will train students in oral health assessments, oral disease examination, oral cancer screening procedures and filling and periodontal dressing removal and placement.
 Some B.S. programs may cover topics such as the administration of anesthetics and dental filling material placement.
 Some courses address dental science theory and may include:

 - Oral radiology